Before Your Birth

 Continuous Labor Support

 I will be on-call from 2 weeks prior to two weeks after your estimated due date.
 During that period, I will be within an hour or less of your planned delivery site and have my phone on 24x7.
 I will provide video/phone support as needed until we agree it is time to meet.
-After that, I will provide continuous support during active labor through two hours postpartum.
+After that, I will provide continuous support during active labor through one to two hours postpartum.
+I will answer questions, discuss labor progress, suggest positions to support progress, provide comfort measures and pain management, reassurance and partner support, hold space for advocacy and decision-making and help with breast/chestfeeding initiation as appropriate.

 Within the first six weeks postpartum, I will check in to debrief the birth experience, see how you and the family are doing with the transition, answer questions and provide support and resources as appropriate.